SCRT-HQ/VaporShell/docs/index.md

     - Path: This is the path to your existing JSON template file
 `$template = Import-Vaporshell -Path ".\CFNtemplate00.json"`

-### Add a Resource (or 20)
+### Process: Fill It Out
-CloudFormation templates require at least 1 resource to work at all.
-To add a resource to the template, you'll use the `AddResource()` script method found on the template object.
-Here's a quick conversion of an AWS sample template into Vaporshell followed by the JSON example from AWS:
+The `Vaporshell.Template` object contains ScriptMethods to add and remove items from the template.
+For example, to add a resource to the template, you'll use the `AddResource()` script method found on the template object.
+You would do the same for Parameters (`AddParameter()`), Metadata (`AddMetadata()`), Outputs (`AddOutput()`), etc. Need to remove something?
+Call the appropriate `Remove*()` method and pass the Logical ID of the item you are trying to remove as the parameter, i.e. `$template.RemoveResource("S3Bucket")`.

+Here's a quick conversion of an [AWS sample template](https://s3-us-west-1.amazonaws.com/cloudformation-templates-us-west-1/S3_Website_Bucket_With_Retain_On_Delete.template) into Vaporshell, followed by the JSON example from AWS.
+This template adds 1 Resource (an S3 Bucket) and 2 Outputs:

 ```powershell